Republic of East Florida

-The Republic of East Florida, also known as the Republic of Florida or the Territory of East Florida, was a putative republic declared by insurgents against the Spanish rule of East Florida, most of whom were from Georgia.
+The Republic of East Florida, also known as the Republic of Florida or the Territory of East Florida, was an unrecognized proto-state declared by insurgents against the Spanish rule of East Florida, most of whom were from Georgia.
 John Houstoun McIntosh was chosen as "Director" of the self-named Patriots in March, 1812, to receive formal Spanish capitulation at Amelia Island.
 In July, while under the occupation of U.S. forces, the Patriots created a constitution of government that provided for an executive office, a legislative council, and a court system.
 The constitution explicitly stated that East Florida sought annexation by the United States, which reflected the Patriots' goals of joining the U.S. rather than forming an independent republic.
-Under its provisions, on July 27 McIntosh was named "Director of the Territory of East Florida".
-He was later succeeded in that office by Gen. Buckner Harris.
+Under its provisions on July 27 McIntosh was named "Director of the Territory of East Florida"; he was later succeeded by General Buckner F. Harris.
 Patriots wished neither independence nor statehood in the United States; they desired annexation by the U.S., connoted by the word "Territory" in their name of the country, and as expressly declared by the delegates at their constitutional convention.